-- In IntelliJ and NetBeans, just open the file examples/sources/pom.xml as a new project, the maven integration will take care of the rest. - In Eclipse, open a new project for the directory examples/sources. - Add all the jars to the classpath from the directory binaries and the directory examples/ binaries, except for the file examples/binaries/optaplanner-examples-\.jar. - Add the Java source directory src/main/java and the Java resources directory src/main/ resources.
+- In IntelliJ and NetBeans, just open the file examples/sources/pom.xml as a new project, the maven integration will take care of the rest. - In Eclipse, open a new project for the directory examples/sources. - Add all the jars to the classpath from the directory binaries and the directory examples/ binaries, except for the file examples/binaries/optaplanner-examples-.jar.

-Next, create a run configuration:

-- Main class: org.optaplanner.examples.app.OptaPlannerExamplesApp - VM parameters (optional): -Xmx512M -server - Working directory: examples (this is the directory that contains the directory data)
+- Add the Java source directory src/main/java and the Java resources directory src/ main/resources. - 2.
+Create a run configuration: - Main class: org.optaplanner.examples.app.OptaPlannerExamplesApp - VM parameters (optional): -Xmx512M -server - Working directory: examples (this is the directory that contains the directory data) - 3.
+Run that run configuration.